JosephMerlin/SectionUpdates/README.md

 # SectionUpdates
-This is for the github updates
+This is for the github updates and for doing the coding part